How to Stop Being Insecure In Relationship

 However, a review of 225 studies in the Psychological Bulletin found that success does not lead to happiness, but happiness leads to success.
 This means that if we allow ourselves to be happy, success will follow.

-Our Advice: Do not let fear of a failed love life affect your relationship.
+Our Advice: Do not let fear of a failed relationship affect your current one.

 Enjoy your partner’s company and let things develop or fade out naturally.
 Do not believe that a relationship coming to an end is a reflection on you as a person.
 Sometimes relationships work out; sometimes they don’t.